cbishop76/c_pyvizio/README.md

 integration with [HASS](http://home-assistant.io).
 Note that some of the interaction commands are not supported by sound bars.

+Custom Modification to implement changing Picture Mode.
+Media Player Device in HASS only supports sound mode - the modification will return/select picture modes on Vizio TV's through the sound mode interface in HASS.

 ## Installation

 Either through pip